 21st Amendment’s Marooned on Hog Island is an English stout with 7.9% ABV and has limited availability throughout the year.
 If you’re looking to get your hands on an oyster stout but don’t find yourself near a coastline, keep an eye out for this beer.

-Popular oyster stouts to try
+Popular oyster stouts to try in 2023

 Here’s a list of popular oyster stouts for you to try: